CD-BASH/GBJAM-12/README.md

 # GBJAM-12

-This repository holds the game project to be submitted at the GBJAM-12, taking place between September 13th and the 23td 2024.
+This repository holds the game project to be submitted at the [GBJAM-12](https://itch.io/jam/gbjam-12), taking place between September 13th and the 23td 2024.
 Based on the rules, the development must not rely on any AI tools (including GitHub Co-pilot).

-The project is built upon the Godot engine, version 4.3, available [here](https://github.com/godotengine/godot/releases/download/4.3-stable/Godot_v4.3-stable_win64.exe.zip).
+The project is built upon the Godot engine, **version 4.3**, available [here](https://github.com/godotengine/godot/releases/download/4.3-stable/Godot_v4.3-stable_win64.exe.zip).
+We cannot used the .NET version to export the game into web support.

 ## Contributing